 Elderly Family.
 A Family whose Head (including Co-Head), spouse, or sole member is a person who is at least 62 years of age.
 It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living with one or more Live-In Aides.
 (24 CFR 5.403) For the purpose of determining the order in which Families are referred by LMHA to the Owner of an elderly or elderly/disabled building in the PBV Program, a Family whose Head (including Co-Head), spouse, or sole member is a person who is at least 55 years of age.
-It may include two or more persons who are at least 55 years of age living together, or one or more persons who are at least 55 years of age living together, or one or more persons who are at least 55 years of age living together, or one or more persons who are at least 55 years of age living together, or one or more persons who are at least 55 years of age living with one or more Live-In Aides.
+It may include two or more persons who are at least 55 years of age living together, or one or more persons who are at least 55 years of age living with one or more Live-In Aides.